 PDF 2.0 is an open standard.
 Any subject-matter expert whose country is a member of ISO’s TC 171 SC 2 can join the other experts at the table, and help determine the nature and direction of the world’s de facto electronic document format.

-ISO standards development for PDF in the United States is managed by the 3D PDF Consortium.
-US-based subject-matter experts may join the US TAG for ISO 32000 by contacting TC 171 SC 2 secretary Betsy Fanning at firstname.lastname@example.org.
+At the time of publication, ISO standards development for PDF in the United States is managed by the 3D PDF Consortium.
+It is now managed by the PDF Association.
+US-based subject-matter experts may join the US TAG for ISO 32000 by contacting TC 171 SC 2 secretary Betsy Fanning at email@example.com.

-For those interested in purchasing ISO 32000-2, it is available for purchase and download from the ISO website, priced at 198 Swiss francs.
+For those interested in purchasing ISO 32000-2, it is available for purchase and download from the PDF Association website, priced at 198 Swiss francs.

 First established as the PDF/A Competence Center in 2006, today, the PDF Association is an international organization promoting awareness and adoption of open standards in digital document applications using PDF technology.
 The association facilitates education, networking and communication, and the sharing of expertise and experience with interested parties worldwide.
 The current membership includes over 100 enterprises and numerous individual subject-matter experts from more than 20 countries.

 The management board includes industry leaders from Adlib Information Systems Inc., Adobe Systems Inc., callas software GmbH, Datalogics Inc., Dual Lab, Foxit Europe GmbH, intarsys consulting GmbH, levigo solutions GmbH, Nitro Software Inc. and Satz-Rechen-Zentrum (SRZ).
 The association’s chairman is Matt Kuznicki, Chief Technical Officer (CTO) of Datalogics Inc. The Executive Director is Duff Johnson, independent consultant and ISO Project Leader of ISO 32000 and ISO 14289.

 Phone: +49 30 39 40 50 - 0